Quark Coalescence with Quark Number Conservation and the Effect on Quark-Hadron Scaling: Introduction

-However, the current formulation of the quark coalescence model only applies to partons above a moderate transverse momentum scale $\ptc$, where the coalescence probability is small and most of these partons hadronize via other processes such as fragmentation.
-This limitation is due to the lack of the conservation of quark numbers of each flavor, or the lack of unitarity, during the coalescence process in the current quark coalescence formulation.
-For the bulk of partons in the quark-gluon plasma that are soft with transverse momenta well below the scale $\ptc$, quark coalescence is expected to be the dominant hadronization process within the model, but a formulation including the quark number conservation is necessary.
+For the bulk of partons in the quark-gluon plasma that are soft with transverse momenta well below the scale $\ptc$, we may expect quark coalescence to be the dominant hadronization process because, due to the much higher density of soft partons, it is much easier to find two or three soft quark or anti-quark partners to form a hadron.
+However, a formulation including the quark number conservation is necessary to address the coalescence of soft quarks.
+Note that quarks or anti-quarks that cannot find coalescence partner(s) would hadronize via other processes such as independent fragmentation.
 Several earlier attempts to include unitarity have been made.
 In the algebraic coalescence rehadronization (ALCOR) model, the quadratic and cubic scaling relations are used to describe meson and baryon multiplicities, respectively; and quark number conservations are enforced by the normalization constants \cite{Zimanyi:ky}.
-Another earlier study to include unitarity \cite{Yang:2005dg} addressed the total multiplicities of different hadrons from quark coalescence and found that, as expected, hadron multiplicity is linearly proportional to the initial quark number.
-In a different approach, a multi-phase transport (AMPT) model \cite{Lin:2004en} converts nearby quarks into hadrons one-by-one and therefore satisfies the quark number conservation; however, the model needs to be improved to better address the hadronization criterion that determines the average parton density at coalescence.
+Another earlier study to include unitarity \cite{Yang:2005dg} addressed the total multiplicities of different hadrons from quark coalescence and found that, as expected, the total hadron multiplicity is linearly proportional to the initial quark number.
+In the Monte Carlo transport approach, a multi-phase transport (AMPT) model \cite{Lin:2004en} converts nearby quarks into hadrons one-by-one and therefore automatically satisfies the quark number conservation; however, the model needs to be improved in its quark coalescence criterion that determines the average parton density at coalescence and the effective equation of state in the model \cite{Zhang:2008zzk}.

 In this study we incorporate the quark number conservation in the quark coalescence model so that the model can be applied to quarks at all transverse momenta.
-The general results as functions of quark transverse momentum are expected to yield the familiar quadratic and cubic scaling behavior \cite{Molnar:2003ff,Fries:2003vb,Greco:2003xt,Lin:2003jy} for hard quarks.
-For soft quarks where the coalescence probability approaches one, the results should conserve the quark numbers of each flavor.
+The general results as functions of quark transverse momentum are expected to yield the familiar quadratic and cubic scaling behavior \cite{Molnar:2003ff,Lin:2003jy,Fries:2003vb,Greco:2003xt} for hard quarks.
+On the other hand, for soft quarks where the coalescence probability approaches one, the results should conserve the quark numbers of each flavor.

-\section{2 The formulation including the quark number conservation}
+\section{The formulation including the quark number conservation}